 How to make easy Pancit Palabok – Recipe ni Mama Sita!

-There was a time I got addicted to pancit palabok.
+There was a time I got addicted to Pancit Palabok.
 Seriously.
-In college, I would skip breakfast and lunch just so I can have dinner at Jolibee for its Pancit Palabok.
-I felt like it was the grown up version of Spaghetti.
+In college, I would skip breakfast and lunch just so I could have dinner at Jolibee for its Pancit Palabok.
+I felt like it was the grown-up version of Spaghetti.
 It looks a bit like it, with the sauce on top and all, but miles and miles different.
 Besides, it has fish!
 Err, do not judge me, please.
 Lol.

-In Tagalog or Filipino, if someone is “mapalabok”, it means ostentatious or too much “sahog”.
+In Tagalog or Filipino, if someone is “mapalabok”, it means ostentatious or too much “sahog” or toppings.
 It is someone who embellishes their story with so much that they’re bordering on the unbelievable.
 So I’m not sure if historically, the word came from the food or it’s the other way around.
 It’s a bit pejorative to say that someone is mapalabok.

-But contrary to the word, the Pancit Palabok is a tasty rice noodle dish with an orange-colored sauce and topped with lots of ingredients like either pork or shrimps, boiled egg, squid slices, mussels, chicharon flakes (pork cracklings), tinapa (smoked fish) flakes, fried tofu, scallions, and fried garlic.
+But contrary to the word, the Pancit Palabok is a tasty rice noodle dish and not over the top at all.
+It is a kind of pancit with an orange-colored sauce and topped with lots of ingredients like either pork or shrimps, boiled egg, squid slices, mussels, chicharon flakes (pork cracklings), tinapa (smoked fish) flakes, fried tofu, scallions, and fried garlic.
 Too much, maybe?
 Hence the word Palabok, lol.
 The orange sauce comes from cornstarch and anatto seeds.

-There are 2 kinds of Palabok, similar dishes which can be differentiated by the type of noodles it uses.
-One is the regular palabok which has thin rice noodles, and another one is the Pancit Malabon or pancit luglug (Kapampangan version), which uses thick noodles (and accordingly, lesser sauce since this one comes with the sauce already mixed with the palabok noodles).
+There are 2 kinds of Pancit Palabok, similar dishes that can be differentiated by the type of noodles it uses.
+One is the regular pancit palabok which has thin rice noodles.
+These thin, translucent noodles have very little flavor or substance on their own, which makes them the perfect absorber for seasoned sauces and broths.
+They’re also super affordable and last a long time in the pantry without going bad.
+You should be able to find these noodles in the international aisle of most grocery stores, but they’re always available here in local sari-sari stores.
+Another type of palabok is the Pancit Malabon or pancit luglug (Kapampangan version), which uses thick noodles (and accordingly, lesser sauce since this one comes with the sauce already mixed with the palabok noodles).

 Ingredients: